rjbergerud/node-terapeak/README.md

 ## terapeak(1)

 You will need to specify an api key with the -k option.
 If you're using the restricted API endpoint with a valid (paid) key, include -r (see --help for details).
+For complete usage, run:

-        $ terapeak --help for usage
+        $ terapeak --help

 ## License